Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ## Controller

 ### Burly
 You have advantage on skill checks made to maintain a grapple.
-You may move at full speed when dragging a creature you have grappled.
+When you spend movement to move yourself while you have another creature grappled, you may apply the same amount of forced movement to them in the same direction.

 ### Merciless
 After you apply at least one stack of a condition to a creature that already has a stack of that same condition, apply an additional stack of that condition.
 This effect does not trigger itself.